0cjs/sedoc/app/gitlab-runner.md

 * [`executor`]: Which system to use to run the build.
 * `shell`: One of `bash`, `sh`, `cmd`, `powershell`.
 * `builds_dir`, `cache_dir`: Change build and cache dir mount paths.
-  The cache path must be explicitly declared as persistent (see `volumes` below).
+  If changed, the cache path must be explicitly declared as persistent (see `volumes` parameter below).
 * `environment`
 * `output_limit`: Max size of log.
 Default 4 MB.
 * `pre_clone_script`, `pre_build_script`, `post_build_script`